j6xontop/jVoid/README.md

-<h1 align="center">InterVoid 2.6</h1>
+<h1 align="center">Intervoid 2.6</h1>
   <h2 align="center">The bookmark is patched.
 Use the extension version.</h2>
   <h4 align="center">THE LESSON SKIPPER CURRENTLY DOES NOT WORK.
 It is currently impossible to unpatch since i-Ready did a strange update where they remove half of their app chunks.
-This makes skipper impossible.
+This makes skipper impossible, unless iReady decides to readd it.
 <h4>
 <p align="center">
 <a>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</a>